kkurianski/kkurianski.github.io/about.md

     (I encourage students to check out all of them!).
 After receiving my doctorate, I stayed at MIT for an additional year as a Postdoctoral Associate in Digital Learning where I helped develop and facilitate
     Massive Open Online Courses through <a href="https://www.edx.org/school/mitx">MITx/edX</a>.
+    I then moved back to my home state in 2020 to start my position at CSUF.
 </p>

 <!-- Clear previous float -->